pragatisisodia/TechEazyConsulting/README.md

 # TechEazyConsulting

-HOW TO RUN THIS FILE
+HOW TO RUN THE PROJECT

 1.clone the repository.